Peeda/APUSH/Chapter 2 - Colliding Cultures.md

 * Rising poverty encouraged colonization
 * Religious justification, wanted to be better than Catholic Spain, for Protestantism
 * Wanted to provide work for landless vagabonds
-	* English mercants collaborated with trading monopolies and employed innovations such as joint-stock companies
+	* English merchants collaborated with trading monopolies and employed innovations such as joint-stock companies
 * Improved Dutch
 * Earliest English ventures were actually piracy known as privateering
 * "Sea Dogges" plundered Spanish ships and towns
 * Spain got mad, 1588 King Phillip II launched largest invasion in history to destroy British navy, depose Elizabeth
-* England was doing alright, forced Spanish to flee for reinforcements, however a big storm called the "Proestant wind" anhilated the ships
+* England was doing alright, forced Spanish to flee for reinforcements, however a big storm called the "Protestant wind" anihilated the ships
 	* Saved England, secured Protestantism, opened seas for English expansion
 * By 1600s, they were ready.
 * Elizabeth died in 1603 before colonization, King James is in